kolumbuslindh/mlfs-book/notebooks/ch03/README.md

 2. **Run Pipelines**:

+   - Create two files in the `data` folder: `aqi-api-key.txt` and `hopsworks-api-key.txt`.
+These files should contain our API keys from AQICN and Hopsworks.
+Do not make these public and add them in your .gitignore file, if any.
    - Execute `1_air_quality_feature_backfill.ipynb` to initialize Feature Groups.
    - Schedule `2_air_quality_feature_pipeline.ipynb` for daily updates using GitHub Actions or Modal.
    - Run `3_air_quality_training_pipeline.ipynb` to train and register the model.